-I have found the following links to be helpful resources for teaching and research
+I have found the following links to be helpful resources for teaching and research.
+They may be helpful to current students or colleagues.

 TikZ Cookbook – Diagrams in Economics by Chiu Yu Ko